idio-lang/guide/idio-source/examples/looping/iteration.rst

      v * 2
    }) '(1 2 3)			; '(2 4 6)

-although a named function is perfectly fine:
+although a named function is perfectly fine -- noting that :lname:`Idio` allows you to use oddly-named functions, here the function is called ``*2``:

 .. code-block:: idio